Understanding and implementing brand positioning models

 The importance of positioning maps

-Business can create a perceptual maps of the dominant brands in a marketplace to identify any gaps and opportunities in that market.
+Businesses can create perceptual maps of the dominant brands in a marketplace to identify any gaps and opportunities in that market.
 Positioning maps are a great means of visualising how a brand compares to others in consumers’ minds.

 Positioning maps compare brands competing in a marketplace by illustrating consumer perceptions of these brands with two key variables that are known to drive brand selection, and consist of attributes that are important to your target audience.
-To use mapping to its full potential, it’s best to have multiple versions with a different set of attributes.
+To use mapping to its full potential for competitive positioning, it’s best to have multiple versions with a different set of attributes.

 By placing your brand and your competitors on your map, you’ll be able to highlight any gaps in the market and see who’s more competitive in particular areas.